jgigault/HOWTO-quadruply-linked-list/README_STEP3.md

 t_point                *prev_left;

 pt = NULL;
-prev_left = NULL;      // ((A)) Initialize it as NULL
+prev_left = NULL;      // [1] Initialize it as NULL

 THE_LOOP
 {
 	if (buf[0] == '\n')
 	{
-		// ((C)) At the end of a line, we re-initialize it as NULL (see below) prev_left = NULL;
+		// [5] At the end of a line, we re-initialize it as NULL (see below) prev_left = NULL;
 	}
 	else
 	{
 		pt = howto01_init_point(buf[0]);

-		// Set the left side of the current point as a pointer to the previous point pt->left = prev_left;
+		// [2] Set the left side of the current point as a pointer to the previous point pt->left = prev_left;

-		// If the previous point does exist, set its right side as a pointer to the current point if (prev_left)
+		// [3] If the previous point does exist, set its right side as a pointer to the current point if (prev_left)
 			prev_left->right = pt;

-		// ((B)) Finally, set the current point as the previous, in order to use it during the next iteration prev_left = pt;
+		// [4] Finally, set the current point as the previous, in order to use it during the next iteration prev_left = pt;
 	}
 }
 ```

-At first iteration, the pointer *prev_left is NULL ((A)) so that the left side of the first point *pt remains as NULL and does represent the left borderline of the map.
-Before entering the next iteration ((B)), *prev_left saves a reference to the current point so that we will be able to link together with the next point *pt.
+At first iteration, the pointer *prev_left is NULL [1] so that the left side of the first point *pt remains as NULL and does represent the left borderline of the map.
+At next iterations, *pt and *prev_left are linked together [2 & 3].
+Before entering the next iteration [4], *prev_left saves a reference to the current point so that we will be able to link together with the next point *pt.
 And so on until reaching the end of line.
-When a '\n' is encountered, we know that we have to initialize a new row of the map, and *prev_left should once again represent the left borderline of the map, so we set it as NULL ((C)).
+When a '\n' is encountered, we know that we have to initialize a new row of the map, and *prev_left should once again represent the left borderline of the map, so we set it as NULL [5].

 For each row of the map, we obtain a doubly linked list, but each list is immediatly replaced by the next one during the next sequence of iterations (between two encountered '\n').
 Then we need to save temporarily a reference to the preceding row of the map in order to link each point of the twice lists together by both *top and *bottom sides.